 Consider not only the visual appearance of your home, but how you will live within it.
+If you have already established a routine in your home, it can be difficult to imagine a radical change which may create enormous design opportunities.
+Be open to mixing it up: moving a fireplace, turning a stair, taking out a bathroom.
+All have major implications, but could also add value.
 Here are a few items to evaluate in defining your "design lifestyle" preferences: